 In 2026, this process is faster than ever—but only if you follow the correct structure, prepare documents in advance, and choose the right banking route based on your residency status.

-How UK Company Formation With Bank Account Works
+How UK Company Formation with a Bank Account Works

-To form a UK limited company, you must submit details to the official registrar:
+To set up a UK limited company, submit the following details to the official registrar:

 Companies House